New Zealand is saying goodbye to 3G.

 3. Why does this matter?

-- 3G-reliant phones, tablets, alarms and business/IoT devices will no longer work after the shutdown.
+3G-reliant phones, tablets, medical alarms and other business devices will no longer work after the shutdown.
+This includes for emergency 111 calling.

 4. Who is affected?

-Anyone using a 3G-reliant phone, tablet, medical alarms, security alarms, business equipment, vehicle trackers and other IoT device.
+Anyone using a 3G-reliant phone, tablet, medical alarms, security alarms, business equipment, vehicle trackers and other IoT devices.

 5. How can I check my phone?

-Visit your mobile provider’s website or in-store for further support:
+Visit your mobile provider’s website to use the IMEI checker or go instore for further support:

 6. What do I do if my phone isn’t ready?